-Israeli strikes Lebanese army center, as Israel-Hezbollah conflict widens
+Israel-Hezbollah conflict widens after Israeli strike kills Lebanese soldier

-Israel's attacks are aimed at Hezbollah, but a fatal strike Sunday hit Lebanon's army center.
-Lebanon condemned the strike.
-Israel expressed regret.
+Israel's attacks are aimed at Hezbollah militants, but a fatal weekend strike hit Lebanon's army center, igniting a heavy barrage in the ongoing war.

 | BEIRUT

+Hezbollah fired about 250 rockets and other projectiles into Israel on Sunday, wounding seven people in one of the militant group's heaviest barrages in months.
+The attacks, which followed deadly Israeli strikes in Lebanon, occurred as negotiators pressed on with cease-fire efforts to halt the all-out war.

+Some of the Hezbollah rockets reached the Tel Aviv area in the heart of Israel.

-An Israeli strike on a Lebanese army center on Sunday killed one soldier and wounded 18 others, the Lebanese military said.
-The Hezbollah militant group meanwhile fired around 160 rockets and other projectiles into northern and central Israel, wounding at least five people.
+The barrage came after an Israeli strike on a Lebanese army center earlier Sunday that killed one soldier and wounded 18 others, the Lebanese military said.
+The Hezbollah militant group meanwhile began firing rockets and other projectiles into Israel in the militant group's heaviest barrage in several days.

 Israeli strikes have killed over 40 Lebanese troops since the start of the war between Israel and Hezbollah, even as Lebanon's military has largely kept to the sidelines.